What is the best sleeping

 While sleeping on your side is best for sleep apnoea on a regular mattress, an adjustable mattress makes it easy to sleep with your head above the rest of your body.
 This means you can sleep on your back if you find this more comfortable, while lying in a position that helps your airways stay open.
 For obstructive and mixed sleep apnoea sufferers, this is a very effective way to reduce the severity of your condition.

-CPAP machines—a common treatment for moderate and severe sleep apnoea—can also be uncomfortable to wear when lying on your side.
-An adjustable bed can allow you to sleep more comfortably on your back, which means there are more types of CPAP masks that are appropriate for you.
+CPAP masks—a common treatment for moderate and severe sleep apnoea—can also be uncomfortable to wear when lying on your side.
+Buying an adjustable bed can allow you to sleep more comfortably on your back, which means there are more types of CPAP masks that are appropriate for you.

 Ultimately, being able to effectively treat your sleep apnoea will improve your sleep and overall health.
 Finding the right sleeping position is key to that.